unchain-tech/UNCHAIN-projects/docs/Avalanche/AVAX-AMM/en/section-1/lesson-1_development-environment-setting.md

 ### ✨ Install Hardhat

-To quickly compile smart contracts and run tests locally, we’ll use a tool called **Hardhat**.
+To quickly compileスマートコントラクトand run tests locally, we’ll use a tool called **Hardhat**.

 * Hardhat lets you easily start a local Ethereum network for testing.
 * Except that the “server” is the blockchain, Hardhat works like a local server.